Parsa33033/The_Yummi_Pizza_Backend/README.md

     3. mailing config can be changed from both `./src/main/resources/config.application-prod` for production and `./src/main/resources/config.application-dev` for development
     4. in order to make account activation and password recovery email work properly you need to set the `jhipster.male.base-url` from `./src/main/resources/config.application-prod` to the frontend app url
         1. frontend link is https://github.com/Parsa33033/The_Yummi_Pizza_Frontend
-2) run `mvnw -Pprod clean package -DskipTests` on the project folder
+2) Run `mvnw -Pprod clean package -DskipTests` on the project folder
-3) copy `docker-compose.yml` and `Dockerfile` in the target folder
+3) Copy `docker-compose.yml` and `Dockerfile` in the target folder
-4) send the target folder on the server
+4) Send the target folder on the server
-5) install Docker and Docker compose on your server
+5) Install Docker and Docker compose on your server
-6) run `docker-compose up` command in the build folder
+6) Run `docker-compose up` command in the build folder

 note: make sure to change `spring.jpa.hibernate-ddl-auto` to update when deploying for production